THIS ITEM CAN NOT BE SHIPPED INTERNATIONALLY.

 Build and save dozens of custom layouts in either QWERTY or Dvorak.
 Each layout also has a 2nd embedded layer which can be remapped independently from the top layer, and accessed with a tap of the Keypad key or via an optional foot pedal.

 Switch to the standard Dvorak layout with the touch of a button and create custom Dvorak layouts with remaps and macros that are saved to the keyboard.
 Switch between QWERTY and Dvorak without losing any settings.
-The QD model includes QWERTY/Dvorak dual legnended key caps.
+All Advantage2 models come with an available Dvorak layout but Dvorak users will want to purchase the Advantage2 QD (black only) for the dual-legended QWERTY/Dvorak keycaps.

 Attention current Advantage Dvorak users: You now get all of the same functionality as QWERTY users, and each custom Dvorak layout is saved to the keyboard so it’s easy to move back-and-forth or share your keyboard.
 And when you’re remapping in Dvorak, you no longer have to translate from QWERTY.